xWink/DBSE/README.md

   2. `!purge <number>` - deletes the caller's message + the given number of prior messages in the channel (max 99)

 # Forking
 In order to use this bot, you must create an `application.properties` file in src/main/resources.
-The following properties are required:
+The following properties should be used:

 ```
 bot.token = <bot token>